RedisJSON/RedisJSON/docs/commands.md

 Trim an array so that it contains only the specified inclusive range of elements.

-This command is extremely forgiving and using it with out of range indexes will not produce an error.
-If `start` is larger than the array's size or `start` > `stop`, the result will be an empty array.
-If `start` is < 0 then it will be treated as 0.
-If `stop` is larger than the end of the array, it will be treated like the last element in it.
+This command is extremely forgiving and using it with out-of-range indexes will not produce an error.
+There are a few differences between how RedisJSON v2.0 and legacy versions handle out-of-range indexes.

+Behavior as of RedisJSON v2.0:

-This command is extremely forgiving and using it with out of range indexes will not produce an error.
-If `start` is larger than the array's size or `start` > `stop`, the return value will be 0 and the resulting array will be empty.
-If `start` is < 0 then it is interpreted from the end.
-If `stop` is larger than the end of the array, it will be treated like the last element in it.
+* If `start` is larger than the array's size or `start` > `stop`, the return value will be 0 and the resulting array will be empty.
+* If `start` is < 0, then start from the end of the array.
+* If `stop` is larger than the end of the array, it will be treated like the last element.

+Legacy behavior:
+* If `start` is larger than the array's size or `start` > `stop`, the result will be an empty array.
+* If `start` is < 0, then it will be treated as 0.
+* If `stop` is larger than the end of the array, it will be treated like the last element.

 #### Return value

-[Array][4] of [Integer][2], specifically, for each path, the array's new size, or [null][6] element if the matching JSON value is not an array.
+[Array][4] of [Integers][2], specifically, for each path, the array's new size, or [null][6] element if the matching JSON value is not an array.

 #### Examples